Maria Sharapova and Bryan Brothers enter tennis hall, with surprise appearance by Serena Williams

 Hall of Famers Martina Navratilova, Jim Courier, Stan Smith and Andy Roddick were among those in the crowd, wearing their blue Hall of Fame blazers.
 Sharapova and the Bryan brothers also received a cast tennis racket that is the hall’s newest offering to inductees.

-Sharapova was described in her introductory video as someone who “combined grit with glamour,” and some of the stylish outfits she competed in are already displayed in the hall — including a tuxedo-inspired dress she wore when she won Wimbledon in 2008.
+Sharapova was described in her introductory video as someone who “combined grit with glamour,” and some of the stylish outfits she competed in are already displayed in the hall — including a tuxedo-inspired dress she wore at Wimbledon in 2008.

 Williams noted that her rival was the highest-paid female athlete in the world for 11 straight years — bolstered by endorsement income that surpassed her on-court winnings.

-Note: This story has been corrected to delete an erroneous reference to Sharapova winning Wimbledon in 2008.
-She won it in 2004.